SodaWithoutSparkles/revanced-troubleshooting-guide/step-by-step/06-select-patches.md

 Changing the default patches may break things.
 It is NOT recommended for first time users to change the default selection.
 !!!

-==- Last time I patched un-successfully / Re-patching / not patching for the first time / Instructed to go here
+==- Last time I patched un-successfully / Re-patching / not patching for the first time
 1. Click "Select patches" or "Selected patches"
 2. In the select patches view, choose "Default" or "Recommended"
 ![default](https://github.com/SodaWithoutSparkles/ReVanced-troubleshooting-guide/blob/main/screenshots/110-select_default.jpg?raw=true)